mandymichael/variable-fonts-dev/src/site/getting-started.md

 We can check for `font-variation-settings` support and add our variable font styles inside the css block, with our standard fonts used in the unsupported browsers.

-### Using JavaScript
+### Using JavaScript (optional)

+JavaScript is not necessary for the use of Variable Fonts, like standard fonts we only need CSS in order to implement them in our sites.
+However if you want to link your variable fonts to JavaScript events you will need JavaScript to do that.

-JavaScript will allow us to access different browser and web api's to manipulate the font axis.
-We can start to design our typography to adjust to things like screen width, the gyroscope, light sensors, scroll position, mouse position and more.
+JavaScript allows us to access different browser and web api's to manipulate the font axis.
+We can start to design our typography to adjust to things like the gyroscope, light sensors, scroll position, mouse position and more.

 Using a straightforward example, let’s say we wanted to match our font weight to the size of our viewport - as the viewport gets smaller the font weight gets heavier.